masogit/am-browser-doc/docs/start/upgrade.md

     - Tomcat <am-browser-rest>\apache-tomcat-8.0.36\conf\server.xml if it is modified.
 1. Copy files.
 Unzip the new package to the correspondent folders to overwrite the old files.

-> If you try to deploy REST server war again, make sure that you unregister the previous service and register new service again.
+> If you try to deploy REST server (the .war file) again, make sure you unregister the previous service and register new service again.

 ## Migrate file DB to MongoDB

 AM Browser 1.1 supports both file DB and MongoDB to store the configuration data.
-Also supports migrate data from file DB to MongoDB.
+It also supports migrating data from file DB to MongoDB.

-Ensure configure correct connection parameter for both file DB folder and MongoDB, reference chapter [Configuration](configuration/#database-configuration).
-Run below script by administrator or root right:
+Make sure to correctly configure the connection parameter for both file DB folder and MongoDB, refer to section [Configuration](configuration/#database-configuration) for more information.
+Run the following script with administrator or root rights:

 - `db_migrate.bat` in window package
 - `db_migrate.sh` in linux package

-*Below are the out lins from command*
+*The lines from command*
 ```
 info: [Migrating] Migrating from file to mongodb
 info: [Migrating] Loading data from folder: ./db